 I decided to study abroad because I wanted to experience something that I have never experienced before.
 I also wanted a global perspective before deciding what I really want to do with my career and my communication degree.
 I decided on this program because I've heard great things from students that have gone on the program from previous years.
-Hearing their stories of Japan and what they experienced their was a key factor in my decision on Japan.
+Hearing their stories of Japan and what they experienced there was a key factor in my decision on Japan.

 Briefly describe a specific cultural experience you had on your trip that made a lasting impression.

 During our stay in Japan we were privileged to have the opportunity to go volunteer in Minamisan Riku where the the tsunami hit.
 We went to talk with junior leaders that are trying to create a space for the children to play and get away from the tsunami affected area.
-We volunteered in Minamisan Riku by digging up the soil to expose the foundation so that when reconstruction begins it will be a lot easier to left the foundation out.
+We volunteered in Minamisan Riku by digging up the soil to expose the foundation so that when reconstruction begins it will be a lot easier to lift the foundation out.
 Lastly we went to a Buddhist temple and talk to the monks there about the diasater and how it has affected people's religion there.
 We were split up into three groups and each group had some one on one time with a monk.
 The monk that was in my group told us his personal story about his experience with the tsunami and how that has changed his life and his view on his religion.
 This experience taught me a lot about the power of hope and the possibilities of what people can do when they come together as a community.

 Describe your overall study abroad experience.